[Trigger warning; rape. I suppose that goes without saying]

 Oh My God, What Just Happened?

 Since then it’s been a rollercoaster.

 The next day I woke up raw and confused.
 Wondering what had happened.
-I’ve had rough sex before, but this was different.
+I’ve had rough sex before, including with this guy, but this was different.
 Something felt wrong.

 I started Googling definitions of rape; partner rape, acquaintance rape, unwanted oral, vaginal, or anal penetration, with force, nonconsensual, continuing despite requests to stop, consent being withdrawn.